git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Drum Sequencer

 * Auto-select drum settings: If *channel* is selected and a drum pad is played the display switches to the layer settings of the drum cell.
 * Turn off empty drum pads: Empty drum cells are displayed in orange.
-If enabled they pad LEDs are off.
+If enabled the pad LEDs are off.

 ### Workflow